Supported living services can help if you do not want to live in residential care but you're finding it difficult to cope at home.

-They aren't regulated by the Care Quality Commission.
+They are not regulated by the Care Quality Commission.

-But any personal care you receive – such as help with washing or preparing food, or help eating meals – is.
+But any personal care you receive – such as help with washing or preparing food, or help eating meals – is regulated.

-Such care mustn't be delivered by the housing owner or operator, but by a registered homecare agency or provider.
+Such care must not be delivered by the housing owner or operator, but by a registered homecare agency or provider.

 Finding out more about supported living services